 There are timepieces built to serve a useful function and there are timepieces intended to dazzle the eye and draw attention to one’s wrist from across the room, and it is rare when the twain meet.
 But Arnold & Son — the innovative manufacture named for British watchmaker John Arnold and now, at least in the arena of high-end traditional horology, the crown jewel of Japan’s Citizen Watch group — has accomplished it with the Globetrotter, a visually arresting world-time watch released in 2018.

-I discovered the Globetrotter — which the brand describes as “a timepiece for the modern-day navigator,” taking inspiration from the high-precision marine chronometers created by John Arnold in the 18th century — at last year’s Baselworld, and made a mental note to get a hold of it as soon as possible for a wrist review.
-As it happens, the right time proved to be this past spring, during my reporting visit to the annual CoutureTime watch showcase in Las Vegas.
+I discovered the Globetrotter — which the brand describes as “a timepiece for the modern-day navigator,” taking inspiration from the high-precision marine chronometers created by John Arnold in the 18th century — at Baselworld 2018, and made a mental note to get a hold of it as soon as possible for a wrist review.
+As it happens, the right time proved to be last year’s reporting visit to the annual CoutureTime watch showcase in Las Vegas.
 Of course, as with any business trip that takes me out of my New York City office and away from the Eastern Time Zone, the watch’s multi-time-zone functionality proved to be a boon.

 The Globetrotter is something of a departure aesthetically for Arnold & Son, whose watches in the past few years have been known for more sober, technical looks, with lots of dial-side, exposed tech elements — in essence, like something you might have seen on one of John Arnold’s workbenches in the 1770s.
 The brand has been reaching beyond those boundaries lately, however, notably with the dazzling 3-D moon and bright blue guilloché dial in its HMS Perpetual Moon, to name just one.
 With the Globetrotter, which hails from Arnold & Son’s Instrument Collection, the brand provides an even more contemporary and eye-catching take on a celestial body — in this case, a polar view of Planet Earth itself, executed as a domed disk in the center of the dial and anchored by a gleaming, curved bridge.
 As alluded to in my intro, however, this spinning mini-globe is there to serve a very utilitarian purpose as well.